spack/spack/lib/spack/docs/gpu_configuration.rst

 -----------------------------------
-Using an External OpenGL Implementation
+Using an External OpenGL API
 -----------------------------------
 Depending on whether we have a graphics card or not, we may choose to use OSMesa or GLX to implement the OpenGL API.